computerg1/CSCI/PROJECT3/README.txt

 Front Man: Greg Walsh
 PROJECT 3 - FALL 2021 - P&PS1

-EMAIL ME WHAT VERSION YOU WOULD LIKE AND I WILL ADD YOU TO A PRIVATE REPO
+EASY MODE!!!!!!!!!!!!!!!!

 Task: Create a version of Episode 7 of Squid Games on Netflix.
 More information can be found here: https://www.vulture.com/article/squid-game-season-1-episode-7-vips.html https://www.netflix.com/watch/81262757?source=35
 GAME RECAP:
 https://www.youtube.com/watch?v=0DdmFYpqD4U
 WriteUp:
 There are 2 ladders R and L
 There are 2 types of Glass, Regular and Tempered Tempered Glass can hold your body weight
 Regular Glass can not hold your body weight

 NOTE: IF YOU PICK THE EAST MODE THE HIGHEST LETTER GRADE YOU CAN GET IS B
       IF YOU PICK THE HARD MODE THE HIGHEST LETTER GRADE YOU CAN GET IS A EASY MODE - I give you boiler plate code and you need to follow instructions to creat the code HARD MODE - You are on your own other than this README to design the game how you wish

 TO RUN THE JAVA JAR IN YOUR TERMINAL WITHIN THIS FOLDER type:

 java -jar SquidGame.jar

-NOTE: YOU MUST MAKE SURE YOU ARE IN THE PROJECT3 FOLDER
+NOTE: YOU MUST MAKE SURE YOU ARE IN THE SQUIDGAMESEASY FOLDER

 The Requirements of this project is to create the ladder game in an asci art EX.